🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ“„ Ease of Business Registration + 3.8 -- 10 Registering a business in Germany is a complex, paper-heavy process involving strict tax office registration and municipal trade licensing.
+πŸ“„ Ease of Business Registration + 3.8 -- 10 Registering a sole proprietorship or small business is moderately straightforward with online portals, but requires notarization and tax office registration, adding time and cost.

 🌍 DIGITAL NOMAD COMMUNITY